 Since I've got the inverse kinematics worked out, why not have some fun with the bot:

 Perhaps I should do some light painting with this arm later.

 Since the magnetometer is mounted at the tip of a 3 DOF arm, the pose of the magnetometer changes as the arm moves through space.
-The readings from the magnetometer are with respect to the sensor, so they need to be transformed back into the world frame for the graph to make sense.
+The readings from the magnetometer are with respect to sensor frame, so they need to be transformed back into the world frame for the readings to make sense.

 The analog servo I used in the arm is too "soft" for robotic application - it doesn't hold position well even though it is advertised as "high torque" (Hitec HS-645MG).
-I have also tried the "high resolution" digital servos (HS-7966HB and HS-5485HB), but they tend to oscillate around the setpoints due to the load and the "high resolution".
-But considering the cardboard in part of the arm, I guess the issue with the servos is not a first priority.
+I have also experimented with the "high resolution" digital servos (HS-7966HB and HS-5485HB), but they tend to oscillate around the setpoints under load.

 I have a few things in mind.